 The programme is fully aligned with institutional priorities around the development of graduate attributes and with the institutional policy on personal development planning.
-The mapping of programme and module learning outcomes and employability-integrated assessment ensures the visibility of graduate attributes, employability and citizenship competencies.
-Personal development is embedded and explicitly signposted in the curriculum, with students provided with regular opportunities to capture and evaluate progression and development, stimulating reflection, self-regulation and a more constructive engagement with employability.
-It is recognised that personal development.
-To support this activity, all students are provided with access to personal development planning tools and enabled to develop a personal e- portfolio across the programme.
-The performance programme has been designed with PDP at its core from level 7 to 10.
-Students will develop professionally, their academic writing skills and critical reflection whilst applying and developing their performance related skills.
+The mapping of programme and module learning outcomes and employability-integrated assessment ensures the visibility of graduate attributes, employability, and citizenship competencies.
+Personal development is embedded and explicitly signposted in the curriculum, with students provided with regular opportunities to capture and evaluate progression and development, stimulating reflection, self-regulation, and a more constructive engagement with employability.
+It is recognised that personal development planning is an essential component of lifelong learning and continuing professional development.
+To support this activity, all students are provided with access to personal development planning tools and enabled to develop a personal e-portfolio across the programme.
+Students will develop professionally, their academic writing skills and critical reflection whilst applying and developing their performance-related skills.
 Students will negotiate with tutors their own learning journey via the programme learning outcomes.